mnemnion/ToggleMenus.jl/docs/src/index.md

 passed in to the menu.
 You only need to include it in the `settings` if you want an icon which isn't just enough spaces to pad alignment correctly.
-Note that if you do provide such an icon, it will not be wrapped in braces (`[` and `]` by default, but this is configurable, see below).
+Note that if you do provide such an icon, it will not be wrapped in braces (`[` and `]` by default, but this is configurable, see below), so such lines will be visually distinguishable from selectable ones.

 In the following example, the `7` passed to `ToggleMenuMaker` is the pagesize, controlling how many menu items are displayed.
 This defaults to `15`.